gregorydearing/AWS_grocery/README.md

 ## 🚀 Overview

-GroceryMate is an e-commerce platform developed as part of the Masterschools program.
+GroceryMate is an e-commerce platform developed as part of the Masterschool program.
 It is a full-featured grocery shopping application with a modern user interface, secure backend, and scalable AWS infrastructure managed by Terraform.

 ---